Saturday, May 2, 2009

 Underground passage discovered in Chavín de Huántar

 A subterranean passage was recently discovered beneath a circular plaza in the archaeological site of Chavín de Huántar.
-A small cavity on the side of the plaza leads to the passage, which has a stone staircase that ends two meters down into the tunnel.
-The passage connects with the Mosna River and is 400 meters long.
+A small cavity on the side of the plaza leads to the passage, which has a stone staircase that ends two meters down into a tunnel.
+The passage is 400 meters long and connects with the Mosna River.